pi-hole/pi-hole/README.md

 ## Getting in touch with us

-While we are primarily reachable on our [Discourse User Forum](https://discourse.pi-hole.net/), we can also be found on a variety of social media outlets. **Please be sure to check the FAQ's** before starting a new discussion, as we do not have the spare time to reply to every request for assistance.
+While we are primarily reachable on our [Discourse User Forum](https://discourse.pi-hole.net/), we can also be found on various social media outlets. **Please be sure to check the FAQs** before starting a new discussion, as we do not have the spare time to reply to every request for assistance.

 - [Frequently Asked Questions](https://discourse.pi-hole.net/c/faqs)
 - [Feature Requests](https://discourse.pi-hole.net/c/feature-requests?order=votes)